Conformal anomaly: Coleman–Weinberg potentials

+renormalization group running of the quartic Higgs coupling, $\lambda$.
+The resulting Coleman–Weinberg potential is proportional to the associated $\beta$-function, while the trace anomaly is given by $\beta(\lambda)/\lambda$, hence the Coleman–Weinberg potential can be viewed as arising directly from the trace anomaly.

+It has been conjectured that all mass in nature is generated by trace anomalies, hence by quantum mechanics alone.

 String theory

+String theory is not classically scale invariant since it is defined with a massive "string constant".

-In string theory, conformal symmetry on the worldsheet is a local Weyl symmetry and the anomaly must therefore cancel if the theory is to be consistent.
-The required cancellation implies that the spacetime dimensionality must be equal to the critical dimension which is either 26 in the case of bosonic string theory or 10 in the case of superstring theory.
+In string theory, conformal symmetry on the worldsheet is a local Weyl symmetry.
+There is also a potential gravitational anomaly in two dimensions and this anomaly must therefore cancel if the theory is to be consistent.
+The required cancellation of the gravitational anomaly implies that the spacetime dimensionality must be equal to the critical dimension which is either 26 in the case of bosonic string theory or 10 in the case of superstring theory.
 This case is called critical string theory.

 There are alternative approaches known as non-critical string theory in which the space-time dimensions can be less than 26 for the bosonic theory or less than 10 for the superstring i.e. the four-dimensional case is plausible within this context.
 However, some intuitive postulates like flat space being a valid background, need to be given up.

-QCD

-In quantum chromodynamics in the chiral limit, the classical theory has no mass scale so there is a conformal symmetry.
-As a consequence, for example, the proton is massless because the quark's kinetic energy and potential energy cancel by the relativistic virial theorem.
-However, in the quantum case the symmetry is broken by a conformal anomaly.
-This introduces a scale, which is the scale at which colour confinement occurs.
-This determines the sizes and masses of hadrons, except for pseudoscalar mesons.
-Hence this effect is responsible for most of the mass of ordinary matter.
-(In fact the quarks have non-zero masses, so the more realistic classical theory does have a mass scale.
-However, the masses are small so it is still nearly conformal.
-The mass due to the conformal anomaly is much greater than quark masses, so it has a much greater effect on the masses of hadrons.)